HF-Ifrit/Utility-Media-Player/UtilityMediaPlayer/README.txt

 TODO TODO TODO TODO TODO

+Note that "testplay1" is a sample playlist that is empty.
+It is not a mistake that opening it does not add any tracks to the right bar.

 Note that normaltest.mp3 seems to display the wrong duration.
 This is apparently an error in the metadata of the song, as it is reproduced when opening it in other media players, and the UMP correctly displays the length of the other test audio.